honjay88/smt/README.md

 Getting Started
 ---------------

-This sample uses the angular2 -cli build system.
+This sample uses the command to build system.
 To build this project, use the

     "clean": "ionic-app-scripts clean"
     "build": "ionic-app-scripts build"